SCROLL

 credential_expired

-The credential is cryptographically intact but outside its freshness or expiry window.
+The credential is outside its freshness or expiry window.

 credential_revoked